TurboVNC/turbovnc/BUILDING.md

 than Mac), then this procedure will build the TurboVNC Server and a handful of C applications that are used to interface with it.
 On most 64-bit systems (Solaris being a notable exception), this will build a 64-bit version of TurboVNC.
-See "Build Recipes" for specific instructions on how to build a 32-bit or 64-bit version of TurboVNC on systems that support both.
+(See "Build Recipes" for specific instructions on how to build a 64-bit version of TurboVNC on Solaris.)

     cd {build_directory}
     cmake -G"Unix Makefiles" [additional CMake flags] {source_directory}